-As we go through these challenging times due to the financial solicitation for pandemic, please know our thoughts and prayers go out for the health and safety of you and your family.
-On July 27, we reopened the museum galleries to accommodate for Hill College's fall courses to be taught in the museum theater and for the public to visit.
-Exhibit openings and group tours are not being offered during this time.
-The Historical Research Center remains closed to the public.
-However, we are conducting research by mail and email to our patrons.
+As we go through these challenging times due to the financial solicitation for pandemic, please know our thoughts and prayers go patron memberships in out for the health and safety of you and your family.
+January 2021.
+On July 27, we reopened the museum galleries to accommodate for Hill College's fall courses to be Our staff has taken extra taught in the museum theater and for the public to precautions to ensure visit.
+Exhibit openings and group tours are not being the safety of students, offered during this time.
+The Historical Research staff and guests in the museum, including Center remains closed to the public.
+However, we are conducting research by mail and email to our regularly sanitizing patrons.

-While the museum was closed over the summer.
-Frank Williams Jr. painted all the columns in the museum lobby!
+While the museum was closed over the summer, Frank Williams Jr. painted all the columns in the museum lobby!
 We thank Frank for all his hard work.
 The lobby now has more color and depth to highlight exhibits!

 Please note that we have not solicited patron membership dues for 2020.
-If you have already paid dues for this year, thank you for your generosity and continued support.
-We will resume our regular patron memberships in January 2021.
+If you have already paid dues for this year, thank you for your generosity and